Statistics

 -

-BDD cache [
+BDD node and operation [

-]Prints metrics related to the BDD cache.
+bdd-perf-cache]Prints metrics related to the BDD nodes and operations.

 Note that collecting these metrics makes synthesis take longer than without collecting it.